buildbot/buildbot/master/docs/relnotes/index.rst

 * Buildbot now support a new PNG Status Resource that can be accessed publicly from for example README.md files or wikis or whatever other resource.
   This view produces an image in PNG format with information about the last build for the given builder name or whatever other build number if is passed as an argument to the view.

+* The 'Rebuild' button on the web pages for builds features a dropdown to choose whether to rebuild from exact revisions or from the same sourcestamps (ie, update branch references)

 Deprecations, Removals, and Non-Compatible Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~